Frequently Asked Questions - ESD

 Non-residential-only developments will also need to:

-- BCA Section J assessment or anticipated minimum standard
+- NCC Section J assessment or anticipated minimum standard

 When preparing an SDA, do I really have to know what appliances I will install?